What is nanotechnology?

 - Coatings for easier cleaning, anti-glare, anti-reflective, antifog, antimicrobial, scratch-resistance for eyeglasses, computer screens, camera displays, windows/ glass, etc.

 - Sunscreens and cosmetics.

-Research is also investigating using nanoparticles in medicines or treatments that will target specific organs or be able to deliver medicine to exact locations within the body (such as delivering drugs directly to cancer cells).
+Research is also investigating using nanomaterials in medicines or treatments that will target specific organs or be able to deliver medicine to exact locations within the body (such as delivering drugs directly to cancer cells).

-Nanoparticles can be both naturally occurring and man-made.
+Nanomaterials can be both naturally occurring and man-made.

 - Combustion by-products (such as from welding, cooking, burning, diesel exhaust, etc).

 What makes nanomaterials unique?